junxit/us-congress-bills-115/bill.md

 The purposes of this Act include—

-- **(1)** to recognize the national importance of the natural and cultural legacies of the area, as demonstrated in the study entitled “Mountains to Sound Greenway National Heritage Area Feasibility Study” dated April 2012;
+- **(1)** to recognize the national importance of the natural and cultural legacies of the area, as demonstrated in the study entitled “Mountains to Sound Greenway National Heritage Area Feasibility Study” dated April 2012 and its addendum dated May 2014;
 - **(2)** to recognize the heritage of natural resource conservation in the Pacific Northwest and in the Mountains to Sound Greenway;
 - **(3)** to preserve, support, conserve, and interpret the legacies of natural resource conservation, community stewardship, and Indian tribes and nations from time immemorial, within the Mountains to Sound National Heritage Area;
 - **(4)** to promote heritage, cultural, and recreational tourism and to develop educational and cultural programs for visitors and the general public;